nayakmk/nayakmk.github.io/_posts/2023-02-13-aws-networking.md

 #### Rules

-Amazon VPC Network Access Control Lists (NACLs) use rules to control the traffic in and out of a VPC subnet.
+Amazon VPC **Network Access Control Lists** (NACLs) use rules to control the traffic in and out of a VPC subnet.
 Each NACL rule consists of the following elements:

-1. Rule Number: The rule number determines the order in which the rules are processed.
+1. **Rule Number**: The rule number determines the order in which the rules are processed.
 Rules are processed in ascending order, starting with the lowest rule number.
-2. Rule Action: The rule action specifies whether to allow or deny traffic that matches the rule.
+2. **Rule Action**: The rule action specifies whether to allow or deny traffic that matches the rule.
-3. Protocol: The protocol specifies the type of network traffic that the rule applies to, such as TCP, UDP, or ICMP.
+3. **Protocol**: The protocol specifies the type of network traffic that the rule applies to, such as TCP, UDP, or ICMP.
-4. Port Range: The port range specifies the range of TCP or UDP ports that the rule applies to.
+4. **Port Range**: The port range specifies the range of TCP or UDP ports that the rule applies to.
-5. Source IP Range: The source IP range specifies the range of IP addresses that are allowed to initiate traffic to the subnet.
+5. **Source IP Range**: The source IP range specifies the range of IP addresses that are allowed to initiate traffic to the subnet.
 You can specify a specific IP address or a range of IP addresses.
-6. Target: The target is the subnet associated with the NACL.
+6. **Target**: The target is the subnet associated with the NACL.

 #### Default NACL